gdscaefunai/github-event/README.md

 #### Note:
 If you don't have any of the social media, please delete the sample value for that social media and leave the quotation marks empty.

-7. At the bottom pages, type the following as commit message with your name instead
+7. At the bottom of the page, type the following as the title of your commit message with your name instead
 ```
     YOUR-NAME attended the DSC Github Event
 ```